pouchdb/pouchdb/docs/_guides/attachments.md

 The big difference between storage engines like WebSQL/IndexedDB and the older localStorage API is that you can stuff [a lot more data](http://www.html5rocks.com/en/tutorials/offline/quota-research/) in it.

-PouchDB attachments allow you to use that to full advantage to store images, zip files, or whatever you want.
+PouchDB attachments allow you to use that to full advantage to store images, MP3s, zip files, or whatever you want.

-{% include alert_start.html variant="info" %}

-Although it's not required, you may find <a href='https://github.com/nolanlawson/blob-util'>blob-util</a> to be useful for working with binary data in the browser.

-{% include alert_end.html %}

 How attachments are stored
 ----------